myog-io/faladesk/README.md

 - `VITE_SUPABASE_URL` – your Supabase project URL
 - `VITE_SUPABASE_ANON_KEY` – anonymous key for the client

+You can run `./init.sh` to create the required `.env` files automatically and apply the database schema if the Supabase CLI is installed.

 ## Channel Adapters and Realtime Updates

 Channel adapters send incoming webhooks to the `message-handler` edge function